 With the recent changes in the Health and Safety at Work Act getting a bit of news lately, we thought we should take a good look at the implications of Health & Safety Act changes for the hospitality industry.

 As of April 4, 2016, the Health and Safety at Work Act of 2015 is in effect.
 If you haven't already reviewed your processes for compliance with the Act, now is the time to start.
 Completing a review will help ensure compliance throughout your business.
-If you do not have any health and safety processes, it has come the time to put rules into place to ensure you and your staff are working in a safe environment.
+If you do not have any health and safety processes, it has come the time to put rules into place to ensure you and your staff are working in a safe environment and developing a safety culture.

 The key to compliance with the Act is that everyone who works for a business is responsible for health and safety concerns of themselves and the others that work around them.
 The Act supports "worker engagement and participation" while also promoting proportionality; that is, the law bases what a business needs to do to comply based on the size of the business, its risks and its ability to control health and safety issues.
 The Act focuses on reducing actual harm, rather than identifying "trivial hazards".
 The focus is on what the business does in terms of process and, therefore, what it can control.
 Incorporating flexibility into compliance based on business size and need, rather than a one-size-fits-all set of compliance rules.